The 7 Ways To Remove News Articles

 Personal Stories or Interviews (Somewhat Tricky): Wanting something deleted just because you don't like it?
 That's tough.
 But if it's sharing your private info without permission, you've got a better chance.

-Investigative Reports (Very Tricky): These pieces take a lot of work and often shed light on big issues.
-Getting these erased is a tall order, given their impact and the effort behind them.
+Investigative Reports (Very Tricky): These pieces require a lot of work and often shed light on big issues.
+Given their impact and the effort behind them, getting them erased is a tall order.

 Public Records (Easier): Articles based on public records, like court docs, can sometimes share too much about you, violating privacy laws.
 But if it's about something that did happen, like an arrest, it gets a bit more complicated.